sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 Important: If the driver contains only the installer package and doesn’t have an .inf file, the driver in AUDIT mode may be installed by double-clicking the corresponding installer package.
 Some drivers may be incompatible with Sysprep tool; they will be removed after sysprep generalize even if they have been injected offline.

-In these two cases, you would require to add PersistAllDeviceInstalls and DoNotCleanupNonPresentDevices (sections below) extra parameter to:
+In these cases, you need to add PersistAllDeviceInstalls and DoNotCleanupNonPresentDevices (sections below) extra parameter to UnattendSysprep.xml.

 <table>
 <tr>